patrykchodur/snake/README.md

 - Add some options like map size or speed
 - Change colors
 - Add next move to array, so we can have a few in a row
+- Create Snake class with methods like `contains` etc.